 In general, people are about 99.9% genetically the same, but when a cancer develops, new genetic changes occur within the cancer cells.
 The changes, called “mutations” are unique changes in the cancer cell DNA leading to variations in how the tumor cells responds to treatment.
 Most genetic mutations in cancer accumulate over a person’s lifetime—these are called acquired or “somatic” genetic changes.
 Somatic mutations are not inherited.

 There are several ways to obtain a tumor DNA sample.
 A tissue sample from biopsy or surgery can be sent to the lab for testing.
 Some tumors will shed tumor DNA into the blood stream.
 Therefore, a blood sample can also be collected for analysis.

 The lab performs testing on the tumor DNA and identifies gene mutations specific to your tumor among 600+ genes analyzed in a single test.
 A report is generated and sent to the Precision Oncology team with recommendations for treatment specifically targeted to your tumor.
 This opens treatment options beyond the traditional.
-An example is immunotherapy, where your immune system is stimulated to recognize and attack cancer.
-Some genetic tumor results may show immunotherapy as an alternative to traditional chemotherapy.
-Tumor testing can also help to monitor your response to therapy.

 The results of these tests may help to: